 In short, that’s TWO forms of sugar and all kinds of GMOs in what’s meant to be a savoury snack.
 And Ritz isn’t unique – check just about any cracker brand and you’ll see sugar is the second or third ingredient, meaning it’s there in one of the biggest volumes.

 What to eat instead: Organic rice crackers, oat cakes, or make your own with recipes like this!

 11. Reduced Fat Yogurt

-Reduced fat yogurt actually contains around the same amount of calories as the normal kind, thanks to a higher sugar content.
+Reduced fat yogurt may sound healthier.
+But actually, it contains all kinds of hidden sugars!
+For that reason, it often carries around the same amount of calories as the normal kind.
 And don’t think so-called diet yogurts are any better: they usually use carcinogenic sweeteners.
 Ew!

 What to eat instead: Buy some plain, organic Greek style yogurt and add your own fruit and a touch of natural sweetener, like Stevia or coconut sugar.
 We also like vegan friendly soya yogurt, though watch the label for added sugars, too!

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!